ercrema/ercrema.github.io/_pages/cv.md

 Employment
 ======
-* _Current_ - Senior Lecturer in Computational Analysis of Long-Term Human Cultural and Biological Dynamic, Department of Archaeology, Univesity of Cambridge
+* _Current_ - Associate Professor in Computational Analysis of Long-Term Human Cultural and Biological Dynamic, Department of Archaeology, Univesity of Cambridge
 * 2016-2020 Lecturer in Computational Analysis of Long-Term Human Cultural and Biological Dynamic, Department of Archaeology, Univesity of Cambridge
 * 2016 McDonald Anniversary Research Fellow, McDonald Institute for Archaeological Research, Univesity of Cambridge
 * 2014-2016 Research Fellow (Marie Skłodowska-Curie Actions Individual Fellowship, NiCoSS Project), Department of Humanities, Universitat Pompeu Fabra